jbarrios23/MessangiAndroidSDK/README.md

             ......
         }
     };
-   //you can see all the implementation in example app
+   //you can observe all the implementation in example app
 ```
 ### 5) Put BroadcastReceiver in app project.
 Put BroadcastReceiver in app project, example: